Languages of the Comoros

-Official Languages
+Official languages

 Comorian

 Comorian, or Shikomoro is the most widely spoken language in the country, spoken by 96.9% of the population.
-As a Bantu Language, Comorian is closely related to Swahili.
+As a Bantu language, Comorian is closely related to Swahili.
 Each island has its own dialect of Comorian.
 The Shingazija dialect is the most widely used variant of Comorian, spoken on Grande Comore (Ngazija) by about 312,000 people.
 Additionally, the Shimwali dialect is spoken by 29,000 people on Moheli (Mwali) and the Shinzwani dialect is spoken by about 275,000 people on Anjouan (Nzwani).
 Although the dialects have linguistic differences, they all share mutual intelligibility.

 There is no accepted orthography in the Comorian language.
-Most early academic works written in Comorian are difficult or impossible to obtain because of the lack of written standard.
-According to John Mugane, professor of African languages at Harvard University, there were extended time gaps ranging from 25 to 30 years throughout the 1900s, which lacked new academic information on the Comorian Languages.
+Historically and informally, Comorian was written using a variant of Arabic script, called the Ajami script.
+Most early academic works written on Comorian are difficult or impossible to obtain because of the lack of written standard.
+According to John Mugane, professor of African languages at Harvard University, there were extended time gaps ranging from 25 to 30 years throughout the 1900s, which lacked new academic information on the Comorian languages.
 From the 1600s until the late 1990s, only two dozen publication have included the languages of the Comoros.
 Many academic publications have only been passing references in other language studies or the accounts of travelers.
-Historically and informally, Comorian was written using a variant of Arabic script, called the Ajami Script.

-When Comorian was first identified in the 1880s, there was much debate over whether Comorian was a variant of Swahili rather than a standalone language.
+When Comorian was first identified in the 1880s, there was much debate over whether it was a variant of Swahili or a separate language.
 But according to Martin Ottenheimer, a professor of anthropology at Kansas State University, grammatical and linguistic differences discovered by French linguists such as Charles Sacleux and Antoine Meillet, have affirmed the distinctiveness of Comorian as a separate language from Swahili.
 For example, although both languages share similar vocabularies, there is a consistent mutual unintelligibility between Swahili and Comorian.